DeMonA1/E-learning_platform/README.md

 connections on port 5432 before starting Django server.
 2. Grant permission to it:
     chmod +x wait-for-it.sh
 3. When you launch web and db services, you have to apply migrations.
 Run the following command in the directory, where the docker-compose.yml file is located: docker compose exec web python /code/educa/manage.py migrate
 4. Create a superuser:
     docker compose exec web python /code/educa/manage.py createsuperuser

+We will use uWSGI as a server and NGINX server in front of it for serving static files efficiently and we will forward dynamic requests to uWSGI workers.
+After implementation uWSGI with NGINX we can access to server by <http://localhost/>, because we are accessing the host through the standard HTTP port 80.

+Add following line to /etc/hosts file:
+    127.0.0.1	educaproject.com www.educaproject.com
+By doing so, you are routing the upper 2 hostnames to our local server.